Gavin MacLeod: Writing

 In 1987, following MacLeod's conversion to evangelical Christianity and remarriage, he and his wife, Patti, wrote about his struggles with alcoholism and their divorce in Back On Course: The Remarkable Story of a Divorce That Ended in Remarriage.

-In the 1980s Gavin and his wife Patti started a seminar called Born Again Marriages.
-The main purpose was to share their journey with others that were going through separation or divorce.
-They really wanted to see marriages salvaged much like theirs.
+In the 1980s Gavin and his wife Patti started a seminar called Born Again Marriages in order to share their journey with others going through separation or divorce.

 In 2013, MacLeod released a memoir, This Is Your Captain Speaking: My Fantastic Voyage Through Hollywood, Faith & Life.
 He said, "...all my living has been based on what other people have written...
 I hope it can help others, how I overcame and never gave up.
 There are so many lessons in life."
 In the book, MacLeod recounted his stories as a young actor trying to make a name for himself in Hollywood, the lifelong friends he made, struggles with alcoholism, divorce, and faith.